PeculiarVentures/pv-webcrypto-tests/README.md

 # pv-webcrypto-tests
 We have built a number of public projects ontop of Webcrypto, including [PKIjs](pkijs.org) and [XADES](https://xadesjs.com).
 In addition we have made a number of WebCrypto polyfills including: [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl), [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11), and [webcrypto-liner](https://github.com/PeculiarVentures/webcrypto-liner).

-`pv-webcrypto-tests` is intended to be a regression suite that can be used in `node` as well as within the `browser` to asses what a given WebCrypto implementation supports.
+`pv-webcrypto-tests` is intended to be a basic test suite that can be used in `node` as well as within the `browser` to asses what a given WebCrypto implementation supports.

 You can see the web page variant of the tests at [this site](https://peculiarventures.github.io/pv-webcrypto-tests/).